fbpx

 Organizing

-Why awareness, advocacy, and organizing?
-Why focus on these three specific areas, and why do they each matter?
+Why advocacy, awareness, legal, organizing, and power-building?
+Why focus on these five specific areas, and why do they each matter?

-Which is also why we use the tactic of awareness: the work we do is often overshadowed, especially on the ground in Haredi communities, by leaders who are committed to the entrenched status quo.
+• Raising Awareness – Education equality issues matter to everyone.
+YAFFED raises awareness both within the Jewish community and outside of it, shining a light on the importance of education for all children and combating disinformation from those who wish to uphold the status-quo and prevent children from receiving the education that they deserve.
+The work we do is often overshadowed, especially on the ground in Haredi communities, by leaders who are committed to the entrenched status quo.
 Without a constant light on the importance of education for Haredi children, this disinformation will continue to spread.
 Further, it is only with this outside pressure that these leaders will realize that their control is relegated to within their communities.

 Combined, these approaches bring us closer every day to finally achieving our goal: providing every Haredi child with the education they deserve.